SierraSoftworks/blog/src/licenses/general.md

 Sierra Softworks reserves all rights to software and services released, and unreleased, developed by Sierra Softworks and Benjamin Pannell.

-Sierra Softworks grants a non-transferrable and non-exclusive licence to use Sierra Softworks software and services for non-commercial purposes.
+Sierra Softworks grants a non-transferable and non-exclusive licence to use Sierra Softworks software and services for non-commercial purposes.
 The Licensee may not disassemble, decompile, reverse engineer, redistribute (in any form), create derivative works of, or modify Sierra Softworks applications or services in any way without prior written permission from Sierra Softworks.